futuredapp/Engineering-Handbook/docs/teams/fullstack/appendices/00_glossary.md

 **HTTP/HTTPS (HyperText Transfer Protocol / Secure)**
 Protocols for transferring data over the web; HTTPS adds encryption for security.

+**IaC (Infrastructure as Code)**
+The practice of managing and provisioning infrastructure through machine-readable configuration files (e.g., Terraform, Pulumi) rather than manual processes.

 **IDE (Integrated Development Environment)**
 Software that provides comprehensive tools for software development, such as code editing, debugging, and testing.